TheThingSystem/steward/nodewiki/steward/Simple.md

       }
     }

-When the implementation receives the _observe_ message, if the _testOnly parameter is true, then the implementation evaluates the performance parameters, and either a detailed result or error response is returned:
+When the implementation receives the _perform_ message, if the _testOnly parameter is true, then the implementation evaluates the performance parameters, and either a detailed result or error response is returned: